UCAR-SEA/SEA-ISS-2025-Improving-PBS-for-NCAR-HPC-Users/notebooks/2_methods.md

     working-directory: install
 ```

 This job also validates out our `Makefile` installation method.
-In the event that a log cannot be parsed properly, we will have record in the workflow log.
+In the event that a log cannot be parsed properly, we will have a record in the workflow log.
 Here is an example of a workflow that failed the live testing:

 ```
 Run bin/qhist > /dev/null